-A Board of nine directors is to be elected at the meeting to serve until the next annual meeting.
+A Board of eleven directors is to be elected at the meeting to serve until the next annual meeting.
 Each nominee is voted for on an individual basis.
 If you submit a proxy in the enclosed form, it will, unless you direct otherwise, be voted FOR the election of each of the nominees named below.
 However, in case any of the nominees should become unavailable for election for any presently unforeseen reason, the persons named in the proxy will have the right to use their discretion in selecting a substitute.
 The Board has adopted a majority voting policy for uncontested elections of directors.
 If any nominee for director is not elected by at least a majority (50% + 1 vote) of the votes cast with respect to his or her election, he or she will immediately tender his or her resignation to the Chairman of the Board following the annual meeting.
-The Governance, Compensation and Nominating Committee will consider the resignation and recommend to the Board whether there are exceptional circumstances which would warrant rejecting such resignation.
+The Governance, Compensation and Nominating Committee will consider the resignation.
 The Board will accept the resignation, absent exceptional circumstances, and will make such determination within 90 days of the applicable annual meeting.
-Any director who tenders his or her resignation pursuant to the policy will not participate in any meeting of the Board or any committee of the Board at which such resignation is considered.
+Any director who tenders his or her resignation pursuant to the policy will not participate in any meeting of the Board or any committee of the Board's decision on any resignation is considered.
 The resignation will be effective when accepted by the Board.
-Following the Board's decision on any resignation, the Company will promptly disclose, via press release, the Board's decision of whether or not to accept the director's resignation offer, including the reasons for rejecting the resignation offer, if applicable.
+Following the Board's decision on any resignation offer, including the reasons for rejecting the resignation offer, including the reasons for rejecting the resignation offer, if applicable.